kubevela/kubevela/references/docgen/def-doc/trait/container-ports.eg.md

       traits:
         - type: container-ports
           properties:
-            # if you want to expose on the host and bind the external port to host
-            # instead of Service(such as ClusterIP, NodePort, LoadBalancer and ExternalName),
-            # you can use this trait to specify hostPort and hostIP.
             # you can use container-ports to control multiple containers by filling `containers`
             # NOTE: in containers, you must set the container name for each container
             containers: